-Art History 229: Modern Through Post-Modern Art Spring 2015 1/19-5/8/2015 MW 1:10-2:20 pm Hill 310
+Art History 229: Modern Through Post-Modern Art Spring 2016 1/18-5/7/2016 TR 2:35-3:45 pm Hill 410 marthamkearns@gmail.com (emergency only)

-Professor Kearns marthamkearns@gmail.com
+Professor Kearns kearnsm@moravian.edu.

 Availability: Best time for a conference is immediately before or after class.
-If this is inconvenient, a meeting can be scheduled in advance in my office Monday or Wednesday.
+If this is inconvenient, a meeting can be scheduled in advance in my office Tuesday or Thursday.
+The office is in the Art Department, South Campus, hours are 12:30-1 pm, or another time by pre-arrangement.